 - a.
-Assist three (3) communities and two (2) counties in the planning and management of the Neighborhood Stabilization Program funded from the Kansas Department of Commerce. - b.
+Assist three (3) communities and two (2) counties in the planning and management of the Neighborhood Stabilization Program funded from the KDC. - b.
 Assist communities with community improvement grants from various federal, state and local agencies. - c.
 Assist local community/economic development data collection with AMI for Project 17, a regional strategic planning effort.